SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     driver.get("http://www.google.com")

-WebDriver will wait until the page has fully loaded (that is, the "onload" event has fired) before returning control to your test or script.
-It's worth noting that there are many other mechanisms that the browser uses to determine if the page has been loaded, WebDriver may not detect all of them appropriately.
+Dependent on several factors, including the OS/Browser combination, WebDriver may or may not wait for the page to load.
+In some circumstances, WebDriver may return control before the page has finished, or even started, loading.
-In these cases you need to wait for the element(s) to exist in the page using :ref:`Explicit and Implicit Waits <explicit_and_implicit_waits-reference>`.
+To ensure robustness, you need to wait for the element(s) to exist in the page using :ref:`Explicit and Implicit Waits <explicit_and_implicit_waits-reference>`.